Unity-Technologies/XRAutomatedTests/FunctionalTests/VR/CrossPlatform/README.md

 ## How to run

 ### Run from Command Line
-The best way to run these tests are to run them from command line and configure them with the parameters defined below
+The best way to run these tests is from the command line and configure them with the parameters defined below.

 These are full defined here:
 [Unity Command Line Arguments](https://docs.unity3d.com/Manual/CommandLineArguments.html)